Chaste/Old-Chaste-svn-mirror/README_INSTALLATION.txt

-scons          # runs all the tests - will take a while scons global   # just runs the tests in the global folder scons io       # just runs the tests in the io folder scons mesh     # just runs the tests in the mesh folder scons ode      # just runs the tests in the ode folder scons pde      # just runs the tests in the pde folder
+scons          # runs all the tests - will take a while scons global   # just runs the tests in the global folder scons io       # just runs the tests in the io folder scons linalg   # just runs the tests in the linalg (linear algebra) folder scons mesh     # just runs the tests in the mesh folder scons ode      # just runs the tests in the ode folder scons pde      # just runs the tests in the pde folder